-Fig. 9: Mounting in a bypass tube - Position of the spacer or the centering weight
+Fig. 9: Position of the spacer or centering weight

-- 1 Rod probe with spacer (PEEK)
+- 1 Rod probe with spacer (steel)

 - 2 Cable probe with centering weight

-- 3 Spacer (PEEK) on the gravity weight of a cable probe

 - h Measurable tube section

 Measurement in a standpipe is not recommended for extremely adhesive products.
 In case of slight buildup, you should choose a bypass tube with bigger diameter.